-Railcars were used all over the country and made for a long time its mark on the passenger traffic on the non-electrified routes.
+Railbuses were used all over the country and made for a long time its mark on the passenger traffic on the non-electrified routes.
 They were cheap in operation and rescued or postponed the closure of the traffic on many railway lines.
 During the 1970s, many of the railbuses were converted to track-work vehicles, some of which are still used today, such as lift motor coaches.
-Some railcars were also sold to the Danish private railways.
+Some railbuses were also sold to the Danish private railways as their type MB (and assorted trailers BDS/YBM/S), and others loaned to Norway as their class Bm89.
 From 1979, when Y1 was delivered many more were withdrawn and the last passenger railbuses were taken out of service 1989.
-A fair number of railcars, trailers and control trailers are left as museum vehicles.
+A fair number of railbuses, trailers and control trailers remain as museum vehicles.

 An electric Y6

-Electric railcars’ type designation was originally YBoa6 and YBoa7.
-They changed to X16 and X17 in 1970 when SJ decided to dedicate X for motor coaches and Y for Diesel Multiple Units.
-Some of the driving trailers built for Y6-engine were adapted so that they could also be used in conjunction with the electric motor cars (including a button to operate the pantograph).
+Electric railbuses’ type designation was originally YBoa6 and YBoa7.
+They changed to X16 and X17 in 1970 when SJ decided to dedicate X for electric motor coaches and Y for diesel motor coaches.
+Some of the driving trailers built for use with the Y6 were adapted so that they could also be used in conjunction with the electric motor cars (including a button to operate the pantograph).
 These driving trailers had type designation that ended at Z. A typical X16 or X17 railbus could take one driving trailer.
-X16 and X17 were also multiple wired with each other (up to 8 pieces).
+X16 and X17 were also multiple wired with each other (up to 8 units).

 There were also electric multiple units of type X20 (4-car) and X21 (2-car), delivered to the TGOJ.
 The outer ends have the rounded appearance of the YCo6, but the inner ends are flat for closer coupling.